Transportation in the San Francisco Bay Area: Named interchanges

-The Alemany Maze is the interchange between the James Lick Freeway (US 101) and I-280.
+The Alemany Maze is the interchange between the James Lick Freeway (Highway 101) and I-280.

 The MacArthur Maze is the interchange between the Eastshore Freeway (I-80 east / I-580 west), Nimitz Freeway (I-880 south), and MacArthur Freeway (I-580 east) at the east end of the Bay Bridge (I-80 west).

-The Joe Colla Interchange is the interchange between US 101, I-280, and I-680.
+The Joe Colla Interchange is the interchange between Highway 101, I-280, and I-680.
 Both I-280 and I-680's southern termini is located as this interchange.

 San Francisco streets

 Market Street, the main thoroughfare in San Francisco, as seen from Twin Peaks.

 Due to its unique geography, and the freeway revolts of the late 1950s, San Francisco is one of the few American cities served primarily by arterial roads for most trips within city limits, rather than a freeway network supplemented by arterial roads.

 Interstate 80 begins at the approach to the Bay Bridge and is the only direct automobile link to the East Bay.
 U.S. Route 101 connects to the western terminus of Interstate 80 and provides access to the south of the city along San Francisco Bay toward Silicon Valley.
 Northward, the routing for U.S. 101 uses arterial streets Mission Street (northbound) and South Van Ness Avenue (southbound), Van Ness Avenue, Lombard Street, Richardson Avenue, and Doyle Drive to connect to the Golden Gate Bridge, the only direct automobile link to Marin County and the North Bay.